erleonard/erleonard.github.io/_posts/2018-01-20-AzureARMTemplates-Function-Deployment.md

 "addressPrefix": "[concat(variables('SeperatedValues')[0],'.',variables('SeperatedValues')[1],'.', copyIndex(1),'.0/24')]"
 ```

-In conjuction with CopyIndex we need to use the **Copy** element to specify the number of iterations (count) and a name for this loop (name).
+In conjunction  with CopyIndex, we need to use the **Copy** element to specify the number of iterations (count) and a name for this loop (name).

-The following example, we set the copyindex() with a starting value of 1 and we have set to the copy element with the required name and count.
+The following example, we set the copyindex() with a starting value of 1 and we have set the Copy element with the required name and count.

 ```json
 {